strayMat/causal-ml-course/slides/3-flexible_models.typ

       columns: (1fr, 2fr),
       [
         == Fit a second tree to the residuals
-        This second estimator is doing a poor job on some points ],
+        - This tree performs poorly on some samples.

+      ],
       [
         #figure(image("img/pyfigures/gradient_boosting_residuals.svg", width: 85%))